Bigboss298/sidenavbar/README.md

 # sidenavbar
-This is a side navigation bar
+This is a side navigation bar,
+I used HTML, CSS, bootstrap and vanilla JavaScript in building